 Peloton’s community aspect is huge.
-That’s not to say the Les Mills community is non-existent but in terms of an app-only community (not speaking about the Les Mills gym classes in general or instructor communities), Peloton is very active on social media, offering challenges, bringing people together on the leaderboard via tags and high fives, offering in-person events like Homecoming, social media communities for each instructor’s fans, and more.
+That’s not to say the Les Mills community is non-existent but in terms of an app-only community (not speaking about the Les Mills gym classes in general or instructor communities), Peloton is very active on social media.
+They offer challenges, bring people together on the leaderboard via tags and high fives, offer in-person events like Homecoming, social media communities for each instructor’s fans, and more.

 There are pluses to taking a live Peloton class (accountability, community aspect, etc.) but they don’t win out over on-demand ones for me 99% of the time.
 Although the two apps are different, they both have a lot going for them.